-Installing a Child Seat Using LATCH
+Installing a Child Seat with LATCH

-Your vehicle is equipped with LATCH (lower anchors and tethers for children) at the outer rear seats.
+Your vehicle is equipped with LATCH (Lower Anchors and Tethers for CHildren) at the outer rear seats.

 The lower anchors are located between the seat-back and seat bottom, and are to be used only with a child seat designed for use with LATCH.